DDMAL/linkedmusic-website/README.md

 ## Troubleshooting

-If you are having any difficulties with setup, the CMS, or local development, please feel free to email Emily Hopkins (emily.hopkins@mcgill.ca) or use the issues tab found in this repository.
+If you are having any difficulties with setup, or local development, please feel free to email Emily Hopkins (emily.hopkins@mcgill.ca) or use the issues tab found in this repository.